Burgerballs/FNF-Troll-Engine/README.md

 I've modified the `install_haxelibs` files, before building you should check them out.

+NOTE: Do not treat this as an official release!!!
+This version of the engine is unendorsed by the original creators.
+Despite this, this fork will try to stay as synchronized with the original release as I possibly can until breaking changes arise.

+# QNA

+Some questions might be asked about this fork in particular.
+So I might answer them here.

+Q: Why not just use base Troll?
+A:
+    Some features which I wish to be in base Troll simply isn't there because it doesn't fit the needs of the project, this fork specifically fits my own needs for my own projects.

+Q: What about your V-Slice mods?
+A:
+    Big ones like song mods are currently being ported to this Troll fork right now, consider all the QOL mods obselete and no longer in active development.

+    V-Slice is not a reliable modding platform.

+Q: Why not use Psych, or other forks like "P-Slice", or NightmareVision?
+A:

+    Psych is dead, I do not want to use Psych Engine 1.0.
+"P-Slice" is just Psych with the menus swapped and that means nothing to me.

+    I will not use NightmareVision as all of it's code is taken from an older and inferior version of what Troll Engine has. (see: Vs. EXE 2.5 Fork)

+    NightmareVision only garners popularity because of Hit Single and other popular mods programmed by the engine's "authors" and is completely unremarkable on it's own (like a modern "Forever Engine").
+I'm tired of non-programmers recommending it as it's toolset is all but outdated Andromeda Engine code forked over without permission or tangeble credit to an older version of Psych Engine.

 # Added features

 This fork has some features that are different to the original or are completely new.